SpaceNaN/fuzzjit/Docs/HowFuzzilliWorks.md

 This will cause a runtime exception to be thrown which then results in the rest of the program to not be executed and the program being considered invalid.

-To deal with this problem, Fuzzilli implements a relatively simple abstract interpreter which attempts to infer the possible types of every variable while a program is constructed by the ProgramBuilder.
+To deal with this problem, Fuzzilli implements a relatively simple type inference which attempts to infer the possible types of every variable while a program is constructed by the ProgramBuilder.
 This is (likely) easier than it sounds since the interpreter only needs to be correct most of the time (it’s basically an optimization), not always.
 This significantly simplifies the implementation as many operations with complex effects, such as prototype changes, can largely be ignored.
 As an example, consider the rules that infer the  results of the typeof, instanceof, and comparison operations:

 ```swift
 case is TypeOf: